MohammedAlaboud/AI-Simulation-Framework/README.md

 # AI-Simulation-Framework
 Simple clinic simulation where where AI-controlled characters perform domain-specific actions to achieve specified goals based on a GOAP planner.

+Video of project demonstrating can be found here: